lkcozy/code-notes/notes/js/react/react.md

 - [Ink](https://github.com/vadimdemedes/ink): React for CLIs.
 Build and test your CLI output using components.
 - [Docz](https://github.com/doczjs/docz/): easily write and publish beautiful interactive documentation for your code.
+- [Gitlanding](https://github.com/thieryw/gitlanding): Gitlanding helps you create a beautiful landing page for your GitHub projects.

 ### Database